-- This is your current age.
+This is your current age.
 Use the age you will turn on your birthday for the year you are receiving the distribution.

-- This is your beneficiary's age.
+This is your beneficiary's age.
 Use the age your beneficiary will turn on their birthday for the year you are receiving the distribution.
 This entry is ignored if you do not use your Joint Life Expectancy to calculate your SEPP.

-- Choose life expectancy tables
+Choose life expectancy tables

-- There are three different life expectancy tables that the IRS allows you to use when calculating your SEPP with the 'Fixed Amortization' or the 'Required Minimum Distribution' methods.
+For SEPP calculations on or after January 1st, 2022 this calculator has been updated, as required by the Internal Revenue Service (IRS), to use the updated Life Expectancy tables finalized in November 2020.
 It is important to note that once you have chosen a distribution method and life expectancy table, you cannot change either throughout the course of your distributions.
 (Except for a one-time change from the Annuitized or Amortized methods to the Life Expectancy method, see SEPP definition for more details).